Is it time to ditch expensive fitness trackers for a free alternative?

-Social networks are not only a great tool for motivation, they can be used to track your diet, it is imperative to have a good diet alongside trying to get fit.
-A new study from University of Washington has shown how using Instagram can be used to track food intake and ultimately help to improve it.
+Social networks are not only a great tool for motivation.
+They can be used to track your diet (it is imperative to have a good diet alongside trying to get fit).
+A new study from the University of Washington has shown how using Instagram can be used to track food intake and ultimately help to improve it.
 Creating this photo diary helps users to stay honest and provide tangible evidence to what they eat.
 It also provides a social pressure to keep up with their diet and meet their health goals!

 3. Instagram/Facebook/Timehop – changes!

-If you haven’t had chance to get hold of a certain revolutionary personal body scanner, tracking changes can be difficult and unreliable.
-Through the use of Instagram and Facebook, if you post regular updates of your figure over-time you will be able to see changes more clearly than two pictures spread far apart.
-The use of memories on Facebook and Timehop, can also be used as a reminder of how you used to look, which can be a great source of motivation!
+If you haven’t had a chance to get hold of a certain revolutionary personal body scanner, tracking changes can be difficult and unreliable.
+Through the use of Instagram and Facebook, if you post regular updates of your figure over-time, you will be able to see changes more clearly than two pictures spread far apart.
+The use of memories on Facebook and Timehop can also be used as a reminder of how you used to look, which can be a great source of motivation!